codelv/atom-db/README.md

 Before accessing the DB you must assign a "database engine" to the manager's `database` member.

+> Note: As of `0.6.2` you can also specify this as a dictionary to use multiple databases.

 ```python
 import os
 import re